jayashree-learnings/devops/proj02-git-jenkinsBuild-ansible-deployToTomcat/README.md

 2)In manage jenkins-configuration system, in the SSH servers, for the ansible-server use password based authentication and give the credentials of the user ansadmin.Test the configuration from the dashboard itself.
 ##### ![03a](https://github.com/jayashree-learnings/devops/blob/main/00_includes/02-jenkinsAnsibleTomcat/03a_ansibleServerConfigurationINJenkinsDashboard.PNG)

 3)Create a new free style job and given maven goal as clean install.
-In post build action, choose "send files/execute commands over ssh"
+In post build action,
-1) For the file transfer,specify the source and destination
+1) choose "send files/execute commands over ssh".
+For the file transfer,specify the source and destination

 2) Take one more window for the the post build action and give exec command to execute the playbook "ansible-playbook /opt/playbooks/ccopyfile.yml".